Elementary charge and neutrino's mass from Planck length: Acknowledgements

 \section{Acknowledgements}

 I am thankful to G. A. Mena Marug\'an for a critical reading and helpful suggestions.
 My thanks also to J.C.
 Fabris, R. Gambini, P.C. de Holanda, J. Olmedo, O.L.G.
-Peres, C. Pigozzo, A. Saa and R. Woodard for useful discussions.
-This work was partially supported by CNPq.
+Peres, C. Pigozzo, A. Saa, R. Woodard and J. Zanelli for useful discussions.
+Work partially supported by CNPq.